PM Cameron signals concern over Britain's red-hot property market

 'Help to Buy' allows people to buy property worth up to 600,000 pounds ($1.01 million) with deposits as low as 5 percent.

-Carney said the BoE was checking the programme, which he said was targeted and relatively small though he cautioned it could grow a lot.
+Carney said the BoE was checking the program, which he said was targeted and relatively small though he cautioned it could grow a lot.

 Cameron said the average property price bought under Help to Buy was 160,000 pounds and that 85 percent of the purchases were outside London and the south-east of England.